abhishekgusain07/abhishekgusain.com/DEVLOG-GUIDE.md

 ### Method 2: Manual Creation

 1. Create file: `src/logs/2025-01-25.mdx`
-2. Update mock data in two files (details below)
+2. Write your content using the template
-3. Write your content using the template
+3. Save the file - it will appear automatically!

 ## 📋 Template Structure